beckje01/gr8us-2013-plugin-talk/slides.md

 ~~
 ## Use Versioning

-Don't just denpend on snapshots.
+Don't just depend on snapshots.